qt/qtbase/cmake/README.md

   * ```git clone -b qt https://github.com/tronical/vcpkg```
   * Run ```bootstrap-vcpkg.bat``` or ```bootstrap-vcpkg.sh```
   * Set the ``VCPKG_DEFAULT_TRIPLET`` environment variable to ``qt-x64-windows-static`` or ``qt-x86-windows-static``
+  * Set the ``VCPKG_ROOT`` environment variable to the path where you cloned vcpkg
-  * Build Qt dependencies:  ``vcpkg install zlib pcre2 harfbuzz freetype openssl zstd``
+  * Build Qt dependencies:  ``vcpkg install @qt-packages-windows.txt``
-  * When running cmake in qtbase, pass ``-DCMAKE_TOOLCHAIN_FILE=/path/to/your/vcpkg/scripts/buildsystems/vcpkg.cmake`` Previously CMAKE_PREFIX_PATH was mentioned instead of CMAKE_TOOLCHAIN_FILE.
-Setting CMAKE_PREFIX_PATH to the vcpkg installed folder is not enough, because then find_package is not overridden by vcpkg and cmake might not propagate all library dependencies for static packages (freetype is one such package).
+  * When running cmake in qtbase, support for vcpkg will be picked up automatically when the VCPKG_ROOT environment variable is set.

 # Building against homebrew on macOS